topkecleon/telegram-bot-bash/doc/2_usage.md

 ### Inline query messages

-Inline query messages are small, non regular messages used for interaction with the user, they contain the following variables only:
+Inline query messages are special messages used for interaction with the user, they contain the following variables only:

 * `${iQUERY}`: Current inline query